 What sets the Greenlight prepaid debit card apart from the Goalsetter app?
 Get help quickly deciding which is best for your family.

-How to choose between Goalsetter vs. Greenlight’s prepaid debit card?
+How do you choose between Goalsetter vs. Greenlight’s prepaid debit card?

 While each of these apps has similar functions that overlap each other, perhaps the best way to show you the main difference between the two is what each was created for: